-1. Disconnection to the Systems that Sustain Us: Challenges and solutions
+1. Disconnection from the Systems that Sustain Us: Educational Challenges and Solutions

 Katie Hargus, Climate Action Youth Ambassador.
 June 19, 2019.
 Victoria BC.